-PJM's Economic Load Response Program (ELRP) is designed to address this market failure by attempting to replicate the price signal to customers that would exist if customers were exposed to the real-time wholesale zonal price of energy and by providing settlement services to facilitate the participation of third party Curtailment Service Providers (CSPs) in the market.78 In PJM's Economic Load Response Program, participants have the option to receive credits for load reductions based on a more locationally defined pricing point than the zonal LMP.
+PJM's Economic Load Response Program (ELRP) is designed to address this market failure by attempting to replicate the price signal to customers that would exist if customers were exposed to the real-time wholesale zonal price of energy and by providing settlement services to facilitate the participation of third party Curtailment Service Providers (CSPs) in the market.76 In PJM's Economic Load Response Program, participants have the option to receive credits for load reductions based on a more locationally defined pricing point than the zonal LMP.
 PJM's PRD program does incorporate some aspects of nodal pricing, although the link between the nodal wholesale price and the retail price is extremely attenuated.

 FERC Order 745 was implemented effective April 1, 2012.
-Order 745 requires RTOs and ISOs to pay full LMP to demand resources rather than LMP less the cost of generation and transmission paid by retail customers, if the demand resources are cost effective as determined by a "Net Benefits Test" (NBT).79 This approach is based on the view that dispatching demand resources may result in a net increase in cost to non-demand response loads, and requires the NBT as mitigation.
+Order 745 requires RTOs and ISOs to pay full LMP to demand resources rather than LMP less the cost of generation and transmission paid by retail customers, if the demand resources are cost effective as determined by a "Net Benefits Test" (NBT).77 This approach is based on the view that dispatching demand resources may result in a net increase in cost to non-demand response loads, and requires the NBT as mitigation.
 The payment of full LMP to demand resources, effective April 1, 2012, increased participation in the Economic Load Response Program.
-This change explicitly permitted subsidies to be paid to retail customers on fixed rates that incorporate a fixed price of wholesale power, and to customers paying LMP for wholesale power.
+This change explicitly permitted subsidies to be paid to retail customers on fixed rates that incorporate a fixed price of wholesale power, and

+75 In PJM, load pays the average zonal LMP, which is the weighted average of the actual nodal locational marginal price.
+While individual customers have the option to pay nodal LMP, very few to customers paying LMP for wholesale power.
 While the subsidy has a rationale as an incentive for fixed rate retail customers, there is no reason to provide this subsidy to LMP customers who are already receiving the price signal from the wholesale power market.